California Soul: Chart performance

-Both The 5th Dimension's version and the Gaye-Terrell version were modest charted hits.
-The 5th Dimension's performed better, reaching number twenty-five on the pop singles chart.
+Both the 5th Dimension's version and the Gaye-Terrell version were modest chart hits.
+The 5th Dimension's performed better, reaching number 25 on the pop singles chart.
 Marvin and Tammi's cover was the B-side of "The Onion Song".
-The duo's version of "California Soul" reached number fifty pop but never charted on the US R&B chart.
+The duo's version of "California Soul" reached number 50 pop but never charted on the US R&B chart.
 The duet was released after Terrell's death from a brain tumor in March 1970.